Appointing strata managers and other workers

 Ending your building management agreement through the Tribunal

-The owners corporation can apply to the Tribunal to end a building manager agreement.
+The owners corporation can apply to the Tribunal to change or end a building manager agreement on certain grounds.
+This includes where the building manager acts unlawfully in their role.
+For example, breaching a duty under strata laws.

 For general information about the dispute resolution process, including applying to the Tribunal, visit the disputes page.